 Referee – When play gets too rough or out of control, Riggins is right there to shut it down.
 If his warning barks don’t work, then he will hump the offending dog until calm is restored to the pack.

 Non-human supervisor – I try to take time in the evening to go to human-only exercise.
 When I do this, Riggins is in charge during my absence.
 Recently I came home and found that one of my regular guests had a deep scratch on the top of her head.
 I thought I knew who to blame, but it became obvious when Riggins, who at the time was put in charge of another area of the house and couldn’t get to the hurt dog but could see what was happening beyond the doggie gates, came storming into the room.
 Riggins walked right past his hurt friend to the dog who was being bad and put the smackdown on him!

-Riggins may have wanted to become an astronaut or ride on a fire truck or even become a plumber’s assistant, but it turns out his skill set is perfect for the career I choose for him.
-Mom always does know best.
+Riggins may have wanted to become an astronaut ride on a fire truck or even become a plumber’s assistant, but it turns out his skill set is perfect for the career I chose for him.
+Mom always does what knows best.
 I am lucky to have him work for our family business and thrilled that I get to spend my days with him at my side!